Travel.State.Gov > International Travel > Country Information > Nigeria International Travel Information

 U.S. - Nigerian dual-national citizens are now required to have a valid Nigerian passport in order to depart the country.
 Dual-national citizens can be, and often are, denied boarding until they have obtained current Nigerian passports.

-Please see our most recent Travel Warning for more detailed information.
+Please see our most recent Travel Advisory for more detailed information.